AndiKod/MeteorSkeleton/README.md

 ---

 I'll complete this README with more details on the included files and directories, plus some other ressources.
-You can of course remove any pakage with someting like `$ meteor remove nooitaf:semantic-ui` and install whatever else you need from [Atmosphere](https://atmospherejs.com/).

-If you see other needed packages for a good start, have questions or ideas, fell free to open Issues, or get in touch.

-Andrei
+_Andrei_